nordglueck/dashboard-docs/docs/02_Installation.md

 #### Getting Up and Running Locally With Docker

+!!! info

+    The project is not required to run in a docker container.
+All of the processes involved could also be started manually.
+However, for simplicity and cross-platform development purposes, a docker environment is provided.

 The steps below will get you up and running with a local development environment.
 All of these commands assume you are in the root of your generated project.